MasonRemaley/AnthropicStudios/press.md

   </tr>
 </table>

-# Videos
-A trailer will be released on 8/9/19, [contact us if you'd like an advance copy.](mailto:mason.remaley@gmail.com)

 # Demos
 The game is not yet publicly available, [contact us if you'd like to know which expos we'll be showing at, or a copy of our current expo demo to review.](mailto:mason.remaley@gmail.com)